gymrek-lab/TRTools/README.rst

 ^^^^^^^^

 First install :code:`htslib` (which contains :code:`tabix` and :code:`bgzip`).
 Optionally install :code:`bcftools`.
-These are used to prepare input files for TRTools and aren't install by pip.
+These are used to prepare input files for TRTools and aren't installed by pip.

 Then run: